ShawkTeam/pmt-renovated/README.md

 For all information about PMT, see the [wiki](https://github.com/ShawkTeam/pmt-renovated/wiki).\
 Read [Wiki - Using PMT via Termux or ADB](https://github.com/ShawkTeam/pmt-renovated/wiki/Using-PMT-via-Termux-or-ADB) for learn how to use PMT via Termux or ADB.\
-Detailed usage instructions and option references can be found in the [Wiki - Usage](https://github.com/ShawkTeam/pmt-renovated/wiki/Usage).
+Detailed usage instructions and option references can be found in the [Wiki - Usage](https://github.com/ShawkTeam/pmt-renovated/wiki/Usage).\
+See [Wiki - How To Build](https://github.com/ShawkTeam/pmt-renovated/wiki/How-To-Build) to learn how to build.

 ## Bug Reporting
 Please submit bugs at [Issues](https://github.com/ShawkTeam/pmt-renovated/issues) page.